U.P. Rowing

 Youth Learn to Row (ages 13-18):

-Join us at the Peter White Public Library Community Room (lower level) Tuesday May 2, 2023 6:00-7:30pm.
-Where interested youth and their parent or guardian can learn more about the program and ask questions during the coach's Q & A session.
+Join us in the Community Room (lower level) at the Peter White Public Library in Marquette Monday May 5th at 6:00pm where interested youth and their parents or guardian can learn more about the program and ask questions during the coach's Q & A session.

 Athletes, and non-athletes alike are encouraged to try rowing.
 It is a great cross-training platform for many sports including basketball, volleyball, and swimming.
 Additionally, many high-schoolers who have never found the right high-school sport for them, have found their sport in rowing.

-Once the above requirements are completed, classes will begin June 26 (Monday), and are held throughout the summer:
+Once the above requirements are completed, classes will begin mid to late June (exact date TBD) and are held throughout the summer:

 Rowing is a sport with a dramatic learning curve, and we want you to get the most out of the class.
 Because each session builds upon the last, attendance of 80% or higher is strongly recommended.